 Bankruptcy is a court order that you can apply for if you're in overwhelming debt.
 If you are declaring bankruptcy the court will take charge of your assets and use them to take care of your creditors and your debt.

-Declaring bankruptcy brings penalties and long-term damage to your credit rating, so it is usually a last resort.
+Declaring bankruptcy brings penalties and long-term damage to your credit rating, so it is seen as a last resort.
 In some cases, those you owe money to may apply to make you declare bankruptcy.

 This guide will answer many of your bankruptcy questions and help you to understand whether declaring bankruptcy an appropriate option for you.

 There are some reasons to declare bankruptcy: